Terms & Conditions

-By signing any Agreement or subscribing to any of the Supplier’s services, or otherwise using any of the Services, the Customer: (i) acknowledges that they have read, agreed and will comply with this Agreement; (ii) warrants that they have the right, power, and authority to enter into this Agreement on behalf of the corporation, governmental organization, or other legal entity, and to bind such organization to these Terms and Conditions.
+By signing any Agreement or subscribing to any of the Supplier’s Services, or otherwise using any of the Services, the Customer: (i) acknowledges that they have read, agreed and will comply with this Agreement; (ii) warrants that they have the right, power, and authority to enter into this Agreement on behalf of the corporation, governmental organization, or other legal entity, and to bind such organization to these Terms & Conditions.

 1. Definitions

-Active aircraft Each aircraft tail number that the Customer has signed into the Active aircraft status in the customer portal.
+“Active aircraft” | Each aircraft tail number that the Customer has signed into the Active aircraft status in the Customer Portal. |

-“AOG” Aircraft on Ground for the situation where Customer is not able to conduct flight operations.
+“AOG” | Aircraft on Ground for the situation where Customer is not able to conduct flight operations. |

-“Change Request” Any request or requirement from the Customer that is outside of the standard delivery module or outside of the initial Services spec specified under the EFB Service Agreement.
+“Change Request” | Any request or requirement from the Customer that is outside of the initial Services specified in the Agreement, including, but not limited to new functionality, UI modifications, integration with third-party systems or customer-specific SOP implementation. |

-“Confidential Information” Any proprietary and confidential information disclosed, in the course of and during the Term of the Agreement, by one Party (the Disclosing Party) to another Party (the Receiving Party).
+“Confidential Information” | Any proprietary and confidential information disclosed, in the course of and during the Term of the Agreement, by one Party (the Disclosing Party) to another Party (the Receiving Party). |

-“Customer”, “Party” refers to the company or other legal entity on behalf of which an authorized individual is accepting this agreement.
+“Customer” | Refers to the company or other legal entity on behalf of which an authorized individual is accepting this agreement. |

-“Customer Data” All information received by the Supplier and used to establish the Services, including flight data, 3rd party integrations data, reporting structures and information, or any other kind of data requested by the Supplier and received either by digital or physical form.
+“Customer Data” | All information received by the Supplier and used to establish the Services, including, but not limited to flight data, 3rd party integrations data, reporting structures and information, or any other kind of data requested by the Supplier and received either in digital or physical form. |

-“Customer Portal” The Services’ administrative site made available to the Customer and as amended from time to time.
+“Customer Portal” | The Services’ administrative site made available to the Customer and as amended from time to time.
 The site is accessible via a standard web-browser.
 The site allows the use of various administrative tools in accordance with the customer supported Services.
-Standard access includes flight status overview, historical flight data and flight reports, administration of users, accesses and email reporting, aircraft management.
+Standard access includes flight status overview, historical flight data and flight reports, administration of users, accesses and email reporting, aircraft management. |

-“Day” Any calendar day.
+“Day” | Any calendar day. |

-“EFB” Electronic Flight Bag definition as adopted and utilized by the airline industry
+“EFB” | Electronic Flight Bag definition as adopted and utilized by the airline industry |

-“Intellectual Property All intellectual property and technology, regardless of form, including without limitation: (a) published and unpublished works of authorship; (b) inventions and discoveries, including business methods, compositions of matter, methods, and processes and new uses for any of the preceding items; (c) words, names, symbols, devices, designs, and other designations, and combinations of the preceding items, used to identify or distinguish a business, good, group, product, service, or to indicate a form of certification; (d) information that is not generally known or readily ascertainable through proper means, whether tangible or intangible; and (e) computer programs, database configuration and architectures, services, development, processes, engineering, ciphering techniques, concepts, systems, experimental studies, formulae, product designs, operating systems, applications, firmware and other code, including all source code, object code, application programming interfaces, data files, databases, protocols, specifications, and other documentation thereof.
+“Intellectual Property” | All intellectual property and technology, regardless of form, including without limitation: (a) published and unpublished works of authorship; (b) inventions and discoveries, including business methods, compositions of matter, methods, and processes and new uses for any of the preceding items; (c) words, names, symbols, devices, designs, and other designations, and combinations of the preceding items, used to identify or distinguish a business, good, group, product, service, or to indicate a form of certification; (d) information that is not generally known or readily ascertainable through proper means, whether tangible or intangible; and (e) computer programs, database configuration and architectures, services, development, processes, engineering, ciphering techniques, concepts, systems, experimental studies, formulae, product designs, operating systems, applications, firmware and other code, including all source code, object code, application programming interfaces, data files, databases, protocols, specifications, and other documentation thereof. |

-“Price list” Refers to the payment categories and prices as reflected in the latest updated version of the Supplier’s Annual Price list.
+“Price list” | Refers to the payment categories and prices as reflected in the latest updated version of the Supplier’s Annual Price list. |

-“Services” Refers to the user account established by the Supplier and associated with the Customer and the Services provided to the Customer under this Agreement.
+“Services” | Refers to the user account established by the Supplier and associated with the Customer and the Services provided to the Customer under this Agreement. |

-“Supplier”, “Party” Refers to the service provider, International Flight Support 2020 ApS which holds a Danish company ID of 41030194 and whose registered office is Højbro Plads 10, 1200 København Copenhagen, Denmark.
+“Supplier” | Refers to the service provider, International Flight Support 2020 ApS which holds a Danish company ID of 41030194 and whose registered office is c/o BLOXHUB, Bryghuspladsen 8, 3rd floor, 1473, Copenhagen, Denmark. |

-“User” An employee, consultant, contractor or any person using the Services via the Customer’s Account, without any specific administration or management rights attached thereto.
+“User” | An employee, consultant, contractor or any person using the Services via the Customer’s User Account, without any specific administration or management rights attached thereto. |

-“Working Day” All Days, excluding public holidays in Denmark, 5 June (Constitution Day), 24 December and 31 December.
-1 May is a Working Day.
+“Working Day” | All Days, excluding public holidays in Denmark, 5 June (Constitution Day), 24 December and 31 December.
+1 May is a Working Day. |

 2. General Terms